SEE WHO’S EXHIBITING AT CONTEMPORARY ART FAIRS

 Jonathan Newey is an award winning artist who lives and works in Reading.
-His work is an exploration of colour relationships and how they interact when poured on to a single canvas.
-He experiments with different colour densities and takes the images further with digital manipulation which he then enlarges and has printed onto aluminium.
+His work is an exploration of colour relationships and how they interact when poured on to a smooth board or canvas.
+He experiments with different colour densities and pigments and mixes the colour with high gloss art resin which is then poured on to a flat surface.

 A self taught mixed media, abstract artist working mainly on large scale canvases or boards.
 Painting during a period of chronic ill health provided both inspiration and comfort and the delicate ‘ripples’ of gold on a background of muted colours represented hope during slow recovery.

 My paintings draw on a wide range of subject matter displaying my interest in colour developed through studies direct from observation of luminosity, mood and atmosphere.
 Oil paintings include: local landscapes; more complex narrative pictures; and realistpainting which makes the real appear unreal.
 In addition, some traditional woodblock prints with a contemporary twist.

 Ukranian artist and member of Ukranian National Artists Association.
 Roman’s work has been inspired by Byzantine icon painting, Ukranian folk traditions, Malevich, Picasso and the French Impressionists.
 His work has been exhibited across Europe and the Ukraine .

 I have a BA(Hons) Fine Art and an ARPS.
 I have exhibited nationally and internationally and have my work in collections around the world.
 By using the light reflected from a number of colour blocks, I create a changing piece of work depending on the light source.